 Features of Dual Language Immersion in High Achieving Programs

-Results of the qualitative analyses will reveal program and instructional features found in programs with high levels of academic achievement in the two program languages.
-By focusing on a large sample of Spanish/English DLI programs across the state of Oregon that have consistently shown high achievement in both languages and documenting effective programmatic and instructional practices, findings from the Features of Dual Language Immersion in High Achieving Programs project will provide a much needed basis for replication of successful programs.
+In 2017, CAL was awarded a grant from the International Research & Studies program of the U.S. Department of Education to conduct a three-year study to identify successful Spanish/English dual language bilingual (DLBE) programs.
+Employing mixed-methods methodology, CAL researchers were tasked with analyzing state-wide longitudinal data in the two program languages and document characteristics of DLBE in high achieving programs based on case studies.
+By focusing on a large sample of Spanish/English DLBE programs across the state of Oregon that have consistently shown high achievement in both languages and documenting effective programmatic and instructional practices, the Features of Dual Language Immersion in High Achieving Programs project will provide a much needed basis for replication of successful programs.

 Year One project activities resulted in the systematic identification of the two Spanish/English DLBE programs in the state of Oregon that showed the most growth over three years in Spanish and English outcomes for both native Spanish speakers and native speakers of languages other than Spanish.
 Hierarchical Linear Modeling (HLM) was used on three years of Spanish and English reading achievement scores for 1,063 third grade DLI students to predict their average growth over time, controlling for student and program-level characteristics.
 Additionally, a biliteracy study of reading achievement growth was carried out by project researchers and the results published in a TESOL Quarterly special issue on equity in DLBE (Arteagoitia & Yen, 2020).